 The UK Government recognises a range of benefits that interconnection can provide and strongly supports greater electricity trading with our European partners.
 The electricity system in Great Britain is currently connected to north-west Europe via 3GW of interconnector capacity.
 1GW of interconnection also links GB with the Single Electricity Market on the island of Ireland.
 Further interconnection projects are currently under construction (4.4GW) or seeking regulatory approval (4GW) and, as set out in our CGS, project assessments indicate the potential for a further 9.5GW interconnection beyond this in the early to mid-2020s.
 This is expected to increase our level of interconnection by 2030.

-The UK continues to be a lead actor in the transformation of energy markets and has strongly supported the EU’s direction in this area, most recently during the Clean Energy Package negotiations, to deliver open, transparent and competitive markets.
+The UK continues to be a lead actor in the transformation of climate change and the energy markets and has strongly supported the EU’s direction in this area, most recently during the Clean Energy Package negotiations, to deliver open, transparent and competitive markets.
 We continue to support developing liberalised markets and successfully using competition to drive down energy prices.
 We are embracing the opportunity to increase renewable generation, decarbonise the economy and maintain affordability.
 We are implementing rules for a well-functioning internal energy market and our recent Electricity Market Reform introduced measures on, for example, Contracts for Difference and wholesale market liquidity.
 The CGS outlines the UK’s commitment to move towards a more dynamic market, empowering the consumer and realising the potential of renewables, small scale generation, greater flexibility, smart metering and the digital revolution.

 Research, innovation and competitiveness

-The UK’s early action on clean growth means that it has nurtured a broad range of low carbon industries, including some sectors in which we have world leading positions.
+The UK’s early action on climate change and clean growth means that it has nurtured a broad range of low carbon industries, including some sectors in which we have world leading positions.
 This success is built upon wider strengths – the UK’s scientific research base, expertise in high-value service and financial industries, and a regulatory framework that provides long-term direction and support for innovation and excellence in the design and manufacturing of leading-edge technology.